WinVector/vtreat/README.md

   - [How do you know if your data has signal?](http://www.win-vector.com/blog/2015/08/how-do-you-know-if-your-data-has-signal/)

-Examples of current best practice using ‘vtreat’ (variable coding, train, test split) can be found [here](https://winvector.github.io/vtreat/articles/vtreatOverfit.html) and [here](http://winvector.github.io/KDD2009/KDD2009RF.html).
+Examples of current best practice using `vtreat` (variable coding, train, test split) can be found [here](https://winvector.github.io/vtreat/articles/vtreatOverfit.html) and [here](http://winvector.github.io/KDD2009/KDD2009RF.html).